DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 ## Overview

 DevExtreme DataGrid for React is a component that displays data from a local or remote source in the form of a grid.
 It supports paging, sorting, filtering, grouping and other data shaping options, row selection and data editing.
-The support of controlled and uncontrolled state modes allows you to use DataGrid in a regular or Redux-based application.
+Support for controlled and uncontrolled state modes allows you to use DataGrid in a regular or Redux-based application.
 The DevExtreme DataGrid component has a composable and extensible plugin-based architecture and is provided with the Twitter Bootstrap rendering and theming out-of-the-box.

 ## Getting Started